Hello. I am glad that you have found your way here. What you are about to read represents my current aspirations and vision as a veterinarian.

 Many patients with orthopedic conditions will not receive care or will receive substandard care.
 I knew I was the person that would fill this niche in my community, and do it well.
 I was tired of seeing patients come in to receive care for a broken arm and leaving on three legs, or worse.

 A big hurdle initially was finding mentors.
-Many veterinarian DO orthopedic surgery.
+Many veterinarians DO orthopedic surgery.
 Few veterinarians do it regularly enough to truly offer the highest standard of care.
 I hold myself to a very high standard of care and see my orthopedic work as my art.

 A few veterinary surgeons were kind enough initially to allow me to come and scrub in with them as often as I wanted.
 We repaired fractures together, performed TPLO procedures, did spinal surgery and much more.
 Watching these doctors work really made me realize that this was something I had to pursue and offer my community.